ifpen/chalk-it/documentation/docs/chalkitapi.md

 Chalk'it offers a set of APIs through **_chalkit_** that serve two primary purposes:

-- Scheduler APIs: Facilitate the scheduling process by enabling the modification of dataNode variables and launching the schedule.
+- Scheduler APIs: Facilitate the scheduling process by enabling the modification of dataNode variables and launching the scheduler.
 - Dashboard APIs: Support the developpement of multi-dashboard applications.

 **_chalkit_** currently operates with JavaScript-type dataNodes.